SFDR Disclosures

 WPLS-VI promotes environmental or social characteristics but does not have as its objective sustainable investments.

-To ensure that all investee companies are aligned with its ESG values, WPLS-VI does not invest in companies:
+To ensure that all investee companies are aligned with its ESG values, WPLS-VI does not invest in companies or venture engaged in the following activities:

-- when providing support to the financing of the research, development or technical applications relating to (i) human cloning for research or therapeutic purposes or (ii) genetically modified organisms (“GMOs”), the appropriate control of legal, regulatory and ethical issues linked to such human cloning for research or therapeutic purposes and/or GMOs will be taken; and
+- Human Cloning and GMOs: When providing support for the financing of research, development or technical applications related to (i) human cloning and the creation of human embryos for research or therapeutic purposes, or (ii) genetically modified organisms (GMOs), we will ensure appropriate oversight of the legal, regulatory and ethical issues associated with these activities.

 Furthermore, WPLS-VI considers the following ESG topics as part of its ESG due diligence assessment of any potential investments: